wesoa012/NLP-Program3/README.md

-# Guide on how to finetune BERT on Sentiment Analysis
+# REPORT: Guide on fine-tuning `BERT` on word disambiguation

-**IMPORTANT: Training should not be done on our little machine, but rather on SuperPod.**
+**NOTE**: The following section assume you're running on SMU **SuperPod**

+## The Task

+(Wes or Kassi or both)

+Let's use this section to describe the task, the problem we are set to solve, and in one sentence or two, state our approach, which consisted in using BERT.
+But stated nicely.

+## Setting up the environment

 ### Acquire a Pytorch image

-In your `${HOME}` directory on SuperPod, create a `pytorch` directory using:
+In `${HOME}` directory on SuperPod, create a `pytorch` directory using:

 ```sh
 mkdir pytorch